 No matter where you’re going, it’s a good idea to bring some ID.
 Photocopies of the grandkids’ birth certificates should be fine for all needs, if you are not leaving your country.

 In addition, you should bring a notarized letter from the parents giving permission for medical care.
 Also carry copies of the grandchildren’s health cards (in Canada) or insurance cards.
 In the U.S., don’t forget prescription cards, dental insurance, etc.

 Although most grandparents will never have to show it, carrying a letter of permission is advisable.
-Templates for such letters are available online, or create your own letter of permission using these instructions.
+Templates for such letters are available online, or you can create your own letter of permission.
 If a grandchild’s parents are divorced, ideally documents should be signed by both parents, as sometimes children are transported across borders during custody disputes.